 The Census beginning on June 1, 1880, shows Gideon alive at age 43 or so, working as a carpenter and living in Raleigh, North Carolina with his wife, Mary, and his two daughters, Florence D., 10, and Mary Susan (my great-grandmother), age 5.
-This explains why our Ford family knew so very little about Mary Susan’s ancestry.

 And, aside from the findagrave memorial page (noted above), to date, I have found no further information about Gideon Morris’s life or death.